 QR codes can be fabricated physically, and digitally as well.
 Here are some ways criminals may circulate scam QR codes:

-How to spot a “fake” QR code before you scan
+How to spot and avoid a “fake” QR code

 With this in mind, you can still enjoy the convenience of QR codes; just maintain a healthy sense of skepticism.